Fermat-ORG/fermat-framework/README.md

 bitDubai
 ========

-The objective of the bitDubai project is to develop the technology found to be neccesary to achieve world-wide adoption of crypto currencies as fast as possible.
+The objective of the bitDubai project is to develop the technology found to be necessary to achieve world-wide adoption of crypto currencies as fast as possible.

 In order to accomplish this goal a prioritized list of the problems/barriers that are preventing mass adoption has been compiled and a solution has been proposed to each of these problems with one condition: each solution must fit into the architecture of one single system aimed to address all problems identified at the same time.